-Kat Lee of Good Morning Girls advises waking up for your children instead of to them.
+Kat Lee of Hello Mornings advises waking up for your children instead of to them.
 What a beautiful distinction, isn’t it?

-As an aside, if you don’t know how to fit in Quiet Time when you have a not-so-quiet life, check out THIS POST for some beautiful and simple suggestions to make it happen.
+As an aside, if you don’t know how to fit in Quiet Time when you have a not-so-quiet life, read about How To Have Quiet Time When You Have Kids for some beautiful and simple suggestions to make it happen.

 6. The Proverbs 31 Woman is a Good Steward

 with the fruit of her hands she plants a vineyard. ~Proverbs 31:16

 A lot of folks harp on the fact that this woman considers a field and buys it.
 Some deduce that she even buys it with her own coins that she’s earned from other ventures.

 However, there’s another gem in here for you: she uses the fruit of her hands to plant a vineyard.